Paul Ré

-Paul Bartlett Ré (pronounced "Ray") is an American artist, writer, poet and peace advocate.
+Paul Bartlett Ré (pronounced "Ray") is an American artist, writer, poet, and peace advocate.
 He is known for his book The Dance of the Pencil: Serene Art by Paul Ré and for the Paul Bartlett Ré Peace Prize administered by the University of New Mexico Foundation.

-His book Art, Peace and Transcendence: Réograms That Elevate and Unite, received the 2016 New Mexico – Arizona Book Award for Philosophy and the 2019 Independent Press Award for Distinguished Favorite in Fine Arts.
+His book Art, Peace, and Transcendence: Réograms That Elevate and Unite, received the 2016 New Mexico–Arizona Book Award for Philosophy and the 2019 Independent Press Award for Distinguished Favorite in Fine Arts.

-In 2007, the University of New Mexico (UNM) established a bi-annual peace prize named after him honoring his commitment and work for promoting peace around the world.
+In 2007, the University of New Mexico (UNM) established a biannual peace prize named after him, honoring his commitment and work for promoting peace around the world.

 He was named to the 2024 Dr. Fred Shair and Mr. Paul Ré SURF Fellowship at the California Institute of Technology.
 Shair founded SURF in 1979.

-His album, Paul Ré: Compositions for Classical Guitar was released in 2025 on numerous platforms where it can be heard for free.
+His album, Paul Ré: Compositions for Classical Guitar, was released in 2025 on numerous platforms where it can be heard for free.
+His maternal grandparents were from England.